Why Products Labeled as Sustainable Sell Better (2025)

 5. Share the story, not just the label.
 Consumers respond to narrative.
 A short paragraph about why your brand chose a specific material or supplier—with a photo or video—outperforms a logo sticker alone.
 Cone Communications (2023) found that brand stories about sustainability impact increased purchase intent by 21% compared to certification logos alone.

 6. Use pricing strategy to signal quality, not just cost.
 If you've validated willingness to pay a premium in your category, price accordingly.
 Underpricing a genuinely sustainable product can undermine the perceived quality signal.
-Use our Pricing & Bundling Simulator to model the revenue and margin impact of a sustainability premium.
+Use our Ecommerce Simulator to model the revenue and margin impact of a sustainability premium.

 7. Measure and report progress publicly.
 An annual sustainability report—even a simple one-page impact summary—demonstrates accountability and builds long-term trust.
 It also gives you ongoing PR and content opportunities.